Jeopardy! Champ James Holzhauer Unable to Strike Gold at WSOP

 “Like everyone, I was an avid fan of watching Jeopardy! when James was on his big run there,” Sexton said at a press conference.
 “I’m watching him – sports bettor from Vegas, online poker player back in his college days and all.”

 The cause Holzhauer targeted, at the suggestion of his wife, was Project 150.
 The organization helps homeless high school students at nearly 80 high schools in Southern Nevada and Reno, offering financial support as well as school supplies, clothing, food, and hygiene products.

 “There are 6,400 homeless teens and communities that really need assistance with everything,” Holzhauer said of Project 150.
 “Food, clothing, a place to sleep at night, basic essentials, toiletries.
 All the things that high schoolers take for granted.
 They are giving these teens a shot at breaking the cycle of poverty.”

-Holzhauer, now a professional sports bettor, was a serious poker before Black Friday cramped many a poker player’s style in the United States.
+Holzhauer, now a professional sports bettor, was a serious poker player before Black Friday cramped many a player’s style in the United States.

 “I played online poker semi-professionally in the early 2000s, but I don’t intend to make a career of it now, as I’m sure I wouldn’t be good enough at it to justify forgoing other opportunities,” he recently told the Las Vegas Review-Journal.

 “I stopped playing online poker due to a combination of the UIGEA legislation and realizing that I could make more money with less effort by betting sports.
 Honestly, my poker skills are so rusty that my main goal is to get lucky.”